 Here’s our guide to healthy plant-based sources of fat, to help you on your way.
 All can be added to or incorporated into your favourite recipes in tasty and healthy ways, and are available in local supermarkets and online.

 Containing high levels of unsaturated fats which help to reduce cholesterol levels and the risk of heart disease, it goes without saying that almonds, pistachios, pecans, pine nuts and walnuts are great.
 Brazil nuts, cashews, and macadamia also have a high fat content, but these have a higher saturated fat content.
-Either way, there are many, many ways to enjoy nuts – personally, we like to scatter cashews on our sweet and sour stir fry for an extra crunch, or mix walnuts into our lentil ragù for more depth of flavour.
+Either way, there are many, many ways to enjoy nuts.
+Our Mac + ‘Cheese’ is loaded with a creamy blended cashew sauce and its healthy fats.

 Amazingly, avocados are 19% fat (mostly monounsaturated, to be specific).
 This is what gives them that creamy, buttery texture that we love (especially when spread on toast – the dreamiest Sunday brunch option).
 But this isn’t the only perk of this unusually fatty fruit – avocados are also a rich source of vitamin K, which is useful for absorbing protein, and potassium, which is important in lowering blood pressure.
 Fun fact: avocados are sometimes known as ‘alligator pears’, as a description of their shape and bumpy alligator-like skin!